Software-Research-Lab/inference-root-derivative-noun/README.md

 | insensitive  | mechanism  | 12  |
 | rational  | system  | 24 |

-<sub>output: computer is azoic and rational, it is good and plus, computer is a machine, program, logic<sub>
+<sub>output: computer is azoic and rational, it is good, plus, the computer is a machine, program, logic<sub>

 Following training experiment test example represents what proper training means for a particular attitude with direct positive attachment: